iampkumar02/nodejs-cicd/README.md

 `node app.js`

-or Run by docker compose
+or Run by docker Compose

 test